IncandelaLab/LDMX-scripts/GraphNet/README.md

 #### Set up the conda environment and install necessary packages

-The following instruction is for training on Nvidia GPU w/ [CUDA](https://developer.nvidia.com/cuda-downloads) installed.
+The following instructions are for training on Nvidia GPU w/ [CUDA](https://developer.nvidia.com/cuda-downloads) installed.

-NOTE:  A working installation of ldmx-sw is now required to facilitate data loading with ROOT.
-After installing, you'll need to add `/path/to/ldmx-sw/install/lib` to `$LD_LIBRARY_PATH` (ideally in your `.bashrc`).

 To set up the conda environment, use: